ChristianKaltenecker/Distance-Based_Data/README.md

 #### SPL Conqueror

-Since we executed SPL Conqueror in our paper with a specific version, additional steps are required to reset the repository to the version from the paper.
+Since we used a specific version of SPL Conqueror in our paper, and we can not make sure to achieve the same results in all version of SPL Conqueror in the future, additional steps are required to reset the repository to the version used in the paper.
 ```
 git clone https://github.com/se-passau/SPLConqueror.git
 cd SPLConqueror
 git reset --hard 8d5e442f0e085f8df6d7807ca69c65deeae7e0b3
 ```

-SPL Conqueror is written in C# and, thus, depends on [Mono](https://www.mono-project.com/) and [NuGet](https://www.nuget.org/).
+SPL Conqueror is written in C# and, thus, depends on [Mono](https://www.mono-project.com/) and [NuGet](https://www.nuget.org/) to install further packages needed to perform the experiments.
-The Mono packages are downloaded by using a package manager, such as `apt`:
+The Mono packages are downloaded by the use of a package manager, such as `apt`:
 ```
 sudo apt install -y mono-complete
 ```